trilioData/tvk-plugins/docs/preflight/README.md

 ## Checks Performed during Preflight

 Preflight plugin performs checks on system where this plugin is installed and few checks are performed on the K8s cluster where current-context of kubeconfig is pointing to.

+Whenever a preflight check is performed, a 6-length smallcase alphabet `UID` is generated for that particular preflight check.
+This `UID` is the value of the label `preflight-run` which is set on every resource created during the preflight check.
+Also the `UID` is the suffix of name of every resource created during preflight check.
+This `UID` is particularly useful to perform cleanup of resources created during a particular preflight check.

 The following checks are included in preflight: